 Customers are provided with many channels that allow them to reach out to brands, leading to more effective communication.

 It’s unacceptable not to keep pace with clients who want various methods of communication like phone calls, emails, chatbots, social media, WhatsApp, or SMS, among other platforms.
+Customer experience research shows most customers expect agents to have full context across channels, so omnichannel support is increasingly essential.

 Outsourcing provides access to third-party providers who have already invested in the necessary hardware and software.